edwardtay/dotflex/README.md

 ## Usage

-1. **Connect Wallet**: Use Polkadot.js extension to connect your wallet
+1. **Connect Wallet**: Use Polkadot.js extension or enter address manually
-2. **Set Up Identity**: Register and manage your on-chain identity
-3. **Add Accounts**: Connect accounts from different parachains
-4. **View Portfolio**: See aggregated portfolio across all connected chains
-5. **Manage Credentials**: Create and share verifiable credentials
-6. **Privacy Controls**: Configure data sharing permissions
+2. **View Portfolio**: See your DOT balance, staking info, and transaction history
+3. **Flex Your DOT**: Level up by flexing your holdings and sharing on Twitter
+4. **Play Games**: Try coin flip and dice roll games with win streaks
+5. **Track Progress**: Monitor your flex level, XP, and rank (Shrimp to Whale)

 ## Dependencies